The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Conclusion and Perspectives

-We have demonstrated several results on the parameterized complexity of domination-type problems, including that for any $\sigma$ and $\rho$, $(\sigma,\rho)$-domination is W$[2]$ for both standard and dual parameterizations.
-To this end, we have extended the Turing way to parameterized complexity with a new way to prove W$[2]$ membership using `blind' Turing machines.
-We believe that this machine can be used to prove W$[2]$ membership of other problems, not necessarily related to domination.
+We have demonstrated several results on the parameterized complexity of domina\-tion-type problems, including that for any (recursive) $\sigma$ and $\rho$, $(\sigma,\rho)$-domination is in W$[2]$ for both standard and dual parameterizations i.e. $(\sigma,\rho)$-dominating set of size $k$ (and at most $k$) and $(\sigma,\rho)$-dominating set of size $n-k$ (and at least $n-k$).
+To this end, we have extended the Turing way to parameterized complexity with a new way to prove W$[2]$-membership using `blind' Turing machines.
+We believe that this machine can be used to prove W$[2]$-membership of other problems, not necessarily related to domination.

 Several questions remain open.
-First, the long-standing question regarding the W$[1]$-hardness of \textsc{Minimum Distance} remains open \cite{paraCompCode}.
-Moreover, several problems related to domination with parity constraints, like \textsc{Weight Distribution}, are W$[1]$-hard and W$[2]$, are they complete for one of these two classes, or intermediate?
-It is interesting to notice that, for the dual parameterization, the difference between \textsc{Minimal Distance} and \textsc{Weight Distribution} seems to vanish in the sense that both problems are W$[1]$-hard, but the completeness for W$[1]$ or W$[2]$ is also open.
-In fact, no problem of $(\sigma,\rho)$-domination is known to be W$[2]$-complete for the dual parameterization, thus one can wonder if such a problem exists or if for any $\sigma$ and $\rho$, $(\sigma,\rho)$-domination is W$[1]$ for the dual parameterization?
+First, the long-standing question regarding the W$[1]$-hardness of \textsc{Minimal Distance} remains open \cite{paraCompCode}.
+Moreover, several problems related to domination with parity constraints, such as \textsc{Weight Distribution}, are W$[1]$-hard and in W$[2]$, are they complete for one of these two classes, or intermediate?
+This question is particularly interesting since these problems have been proved to form an equivalence class with other problems from quantum computing \cite{GJMP-MEMICS12,CP-WOD12}.

+It is interesting to notice that, for the dual parameterization, the difference between \textsc{Minimal Distance} and \textsc{Weight Distribution} seems to vanish in the sense that both problems are W$[1]$-hard, while the completeness for W$[1]$ or W$[2]$ remains open.
+In fact, no problem of $(\sigma,\rho)$-domination is known to be W$[2]$-complete for the dual parameterization, thus one can wonder if such a problem exists or if for any $\sigma$ and $\rho$, $(\sigma,\rho)$-domination is in W$[1]$ for the dual parameterization?
+It would be interesting to examine $\sigma$ and $\rho$ not ultimately periodic since they are among the few known cases of hardness when the problem is parameterized by the tree-width \cite{sigRhoTreeWidth}.